-Achievement statement Repeat the achievement statement from the goal statement on the previous slide Key indicator(s) A "key performance indicator" measures progress toward a goal target Quantify progress These values enable us (and you!) to complete for any type of target you!) to calculate Frequency When is there new data? Ву We will Name of indicator Target value Starting value Current value as of March 31, 2023 Update cycle 06/30/22 Begin offering technical assistance to school districts and transit operators deploying electric school and transit buses under BIL programs Launch of technical assistance to support 1) Environmental Protection Agency (EPA) Clean School Bus and 2) Federal Transit Administration (FTA) Low-No transit programs 2 0 2 Quarterly 09/30/22 Facilitate the development and approval of State, Puerto Rico, and District of Columbia EV charging plans to establish a cohesive national EV charging network that covers all Interstates and designated highway corridors Review and certification of 52 State, Puerto Rico, and District of Columbia EV charging plans to establish a cohesive national EV charging network 52 0 52 Quarterly 12/31/22 Issue a set of minimum standards and requirements for all EV chargers deployed under Title 23 generally, and the "National EV Infrastructure (NEVI) Formula Program" specifically, to ensure a convenient, affordable, reliable and equitable EV charging network Final action on minimum standards 1 0 1 Quarterly 12/31/22 Distribute formula funds through the NEVI Formula Program and establish competitive grants under the Discretionary Grant Program for Charging and Fueling Infrastructure before the end of the 2022.
-Certification of NEVI formula plans and approval to use formula funds and 2) establishment of the Discretionary Grant Program for Charging and Fueling Infrastructure 2 0 1 Quarterly 12/31/22 Launch a federal EV Advisory Committee Membership announced for the EV Advisory Committee 1 0 0 Quarterly 12/31/23 Increase the number of public EV charging ports to 160,000 in 2023 Number of publicly available Level 2 and DC fast charging stations as reported in the Alternative Fuel Data Center.
-160,000 135,519 141,017 Quarterly
+Achievement statement Key indicator(s) Quantify progre ress Frequency Ву We will Name of indicator Target value Starting value Current value as of September 30, 2023 Update cycle 06/30/22 Begin offering technical assistance to school districts and transit operators deploying electric school and transit buses under BIL programs Launch of technical assistance to support 1) Environmental Protection Agency (EPA) Clean School Bus and 2) Federal Transit Administration (FTA) Low-No transit programs 2 0 2 Quarterly 09/30/22 Facilitate the development and approval of State, Puerto Rico, and District of Columbia EV charging plans to establish a cohesive national EV charging network that covers all Interstates and designated highway corridors Review and certification of 52 State, Puerto Rico, and District of Columbia EV charging plans to establish a cohesive national EV charging network 52 0 52 Quarterly 12/31/22 Issue a set of minimum standards and requirements for all EV chargers deployed under Title 23 generally, and the "National EV Infrastructure (NEVI) Formula Program" specifically, to ensure a convenient, affordable, reliable and equitable EV charging network Final action on minimum standards 1 0 1 Quarterly 12/31/22 Distribute formula funds through the NEVI Formula Program and establish competitive grants under the Discretionary Grant Program for Charging and Fueling Infrastructure before the end of the 2022.
+1) Certification of NEVI formula plans and approval to use formula funds and 2) establishment of the Discretionary Grant Program for Charging and Fueling Infrastructure 2 0 2 Quarterly 12/31/22 Launch a federal EV Advisory Committee Membership announced for the EV Advisory Committee 1 0 1 Quarterly 12/31/23 Increase the number of public EV charging ports to 160,000 in 2023 Number of publicly available Level 2 and DC fast charging stations as reported in the Alternative Fuel Data Center.
+160,000 135,519 159,215 Quarterly